 - Use native plants and environmentally friendly landscaping

 The Community Development Dept and Recreation Parks and Arts Department are working together on this project with funding from the City's allocation of federal Community Development Block Grant (CDBG) funding.
-Since our public meeting, we compiled the main components that we heard from the community that we think can be included in the design and that would be within our project budget.

 - Add outdoor exercise equipment

 - Add a water fountain (will request with dog dish component and human fountain)

 - Replace the fencing along the south side (next to the houses) with vinyl fencing (the fencing on the other sides of the park will remain.

 - In order to foster inclusivity, an ADA accessible piece of playground equipment will be added as well as some a pathway to the playground to be more ADA accessible.

 - Street lights in the neighborhood (Update: 95% complete)

 We discussed the neighborhood's need for a dog park, and we evaluated both Woodrow Park and Lake Villa Park as options for this.
 Due to the greater distance from surrounding houses (in terms of dog barking) and more centralized access to the park, we have determined that Lake Villa would be a more suitable option for a dog park location.
 We recognize this was a main priority for the neighborhood, and we will seek to identify funding sources to provide a dog park at Lake Villa Park.